-An important feature of the evening vertical drift enhancement (prereversal enhancement in the zonal electric field - PRE) revealed from the COPEX campaign results concerns the strong latitude/height gradient in this parameter.
+[25] An important feature of the evening vertical drift enhancement (prereversal enhancement in the zonal electric field (PRE)) revealed from the COPEX campaign results concerns the strong latitude/height gradient in this parameter.
 It appears to be more intense in the Brazilian longitude than that expected over Jicamarca for identical solar flux conditions.
-One of the driving factors of the PRE is known to be the thermospheric zonal wind (Rishbeth, 1971; Heelis et al., 1974; see also Batista et al., 1986) which is eastward in the evening and post-sunset hours.
-A latitudinal variation in the evening zonal wind should be able to produce a corresponding variation in the zonal electric field as well, as it appears to do in the vertical electric field (see for example, Anderson and Mendillo, 1983).
+One of the driving factors of the PRE is known to be the thermospheric zonal wind [Rishbeth, 1971; Heelis et al., 1974; see also Batista et al., 1986] which is eastward in the evening and postsunset hours.
+A latitudinal variation in the evening zonal wind should be able to produce a corresponding variation in the zonal electric field as well, as it appears to do in the vertical electric field [see, e.g., Anderson and Mendillo, 1983].
 If so, the rapid decrease of the vertical drift with increasing height/latitude might signify a correspondingly rapid latitudinal decrease in the zonal wind.
 This point needs to be verified from direct observations of the winds at these latitudes and from model simulation of PRE development based on such winds.
-The presence of a latitudinal gradient in the plasma bubbles zonal drift velocity suggesting a corresponding gradient in zonal winds in the Brazilian region has been reported by Sobral and Abdu (1990).
-One of the interesting results from the COPEX campaign concerns the features of the TEW characterized by its large day-to-day variability (Fig. 7) as well as by its medium term trend of increasing northward intensity (Fig. 10).
+The presence of a latitudinal gradient in the plasma bubbles zonal drift velocity suggesting a corresponding gradient in zonal winds in the Brazilian region has been reported by Sobral and Abdu [1990].

+[26] One of the interesting results from the COPEX campaign concerns the features of the TEW characterized by its large day-to-day variability (Figure 7) as well as by its medium-term trend of increasing northward intensity (Figure 10).
 While the latter characteristics appear to originate from the solar declination angle variation during the campaign period, its possible influence on the seasonal variation of the ESF is of specific interest.
-The evening (18-19 LT) TEW varied from \sim 35 m/s southward in the beginning of October to as much northward in the beginning of December as per the ΔVzp parameter in Fig.10.
-During this period the spread F occurrence shows a systematic increase as part of its seasonal variation in the Brazilian longitude sector (Abdu et al., 1981b, Sobral et al., 2002) as shown in Fig. 11 for Campo Grande.
+The evening (1800-1900 LT) TEW varied from \sim 35 m/s southward in the beginning of October to as much northward in the beginning of December as per the ΔV{zp} parameter in Figure 10c.
+During this period the spread F occurrence shows a systematic increase as part of its seasonal variation in the Brazilian longitude sector [Abdu et al., 1981b; Sobral et al., 2002] as shown in Figure 11 for Campo Grande.
 This SF seasonal trend does not clearly indicate a direct influence on its development from the TEW which should have manifested itself by a general increase of SF around the period of zero TEW.
-On the other hand we note that the Vzp variation over Cachimbo in Fig. 10 (as seen in the linear fit curve) shows an increase by ~ 10 m/s during the same period.
-Based on the earlier discussion related to the results in Fig. 5 we expect to see an increasing trend in SF occurrence/intensity as a result of an increasing trend in Vzp, which is indeed observed.
-Thus we note that the degree of medium term variation in TEW appears to be inadequate to dominate over the effect of a medium term variation in Vzp in controlling the ESF variation trend during this campaign period that covered only a limited part of spread F occurrence season over Brazil.
-This however, may not rule out any possible role of a larger intensity variation in TEW to explain the spread F seasonal variation as discussed, for example, by Maruyama and Matuura (1984).
+On the other hand we note that the V{zp} variation over Cachimbo in Figure 10a (as seen in the linear fit curve) shows an increase by ~ 10 m/s during the same period.
+On the basis of the earlier discussion related to the results in Figure 5 we expect to see an increasing trend in SF occurrence/intensity as a result of an increasing trend in $V{\rm zp}$, which is indeed observed.
+Thus we note that the degree of medium-term variation in TEW appears to be inadequate to dominate over the effect of a medium-term variation in V{zp} in controlling the ESF variation trend during this campaign period that covered only a limited part of spread F occurrence season over Brazil.
+This however, may not rule out any possible role of a larger intensity variation in TEW to explain the spread F seasonal variation as discussed, for example, by Maruyama and Matuura [1984].